threefoldtecharchive/tfexplorer/readme.md

 | `-flush-escrows` | Remove the currently known escrow accounts and associated addresses in the db, then exit
 | `-backupsigners` | Repeatable flag, expects a valid Stellar address.
 If 3 are provided, multisig on the escrow accounts will be enabled.
 This is needed if one wishes to recover funds on the escrow accounts.
 | `-foundation-address` | Sets the "foundation address", this address will receive the payout of a reservation that is destined for the foundation, if any.
 If not set, the public address of the seed will be used.
+| `-threebot-connect` | URL of the 3bot connect API users endpoints.
+If specified, when creating a new user in the phonebook, the explorer will ensure there is no conflicting record in 3bot connect DB before accepting the new user.
+URL for production is `https://login.threefold.me/api/users/`

 > If a seed is passed to the explorer, payments for reservation will be enabled.